ZhongTheKong/read_right_project/README.md

 -Save progress in word list separately per student -Implement Teacher Dashboard with real data
--Export CSV/JSON with date ranges from Teacher Dashboard/Progress Screen -Fix bug that deletes account information on startup
+-Export CSV/JSON with date ranges from Teacher Dashboard/Progress Screen -Fix bug that requires users to delete/overwrite account information if their json format is outdated